TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 * Use the Python interpreter to evaluate simple math expressions
 * Distinguish between an integer, float, and string

-##Assessment
-* Lab worksheet with predictions and results

 ##Materials/Preparation
 * [Lab] - Using the Interpreter
 * Associated Reading - section 1.1 of Book